How to Start an Easy Potato Bed

 Use a lightweight, weed-free mulch, like shredded leaves or unsprayed straw.
 Spoiled hay could also work, though you may end up pulling more grassy wheat/oat plants that come along.
 Again, be sure to look for unsprayed to avoid the persistent herbicides sometimes used on grass crops.

 This mulch method is inspired by the late great gardener and master of mulching, Ruth Stout.
-You can watch a great mini-documentary about her and her garden here.
-She plants potatoes about 7 minutes in. 🙂
+You can watch a great mini-documentary about her and her garden below.
+She plants potatoes around the 7 minute mark.
+It’s worth your time to have a watch.
+She’s delightful!

 This deep mulch technique may require extra irrigation in arid climates, and you might want to include compost/soil mixed in with your mulch to hold more moisture.